pascalxia/driver_attention_prediction/README.md

 # Driver Attention Prediction Model

+## Downloading Dataset:

+The Berkeley DeepDrive Attention dataset can be downloaded here: https://bdd-data.berkeley.edu/.
+Click on the "Download Dataset" to get to the user portal and then you will find the BDD-Attention dataset listed together with other Berkeley DeepDrive video datasets.

 ## Project Introduction:

 This project accompanies the paper **_Predicting Driver Attention in Critical Situations_** (https://arxiv.org/abs/1711.06406)